arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 The example should encourage introducing domain types to avoid situations like this from happening.

-### Simplify Code by Passing Builders As Arguments
+### Simplify Code by Passing Builders as Arguments

 In our builder example, the builder consumes some arguments that are objects built by other builders.
 If we pass those builders as arguments instead of the constructed objects, we can simplify the code by removing build methods.